 Your UA email is as important as your myBama and CWID information.
 Setting up your UA webmail is crucial since you are required to use it for all your UA-related correspondences.
-There is literally few to no circumstances whereby any other means communication should be conducted.
+There are literally few-to-no circumstances where another means of communication should be conducted.
 The initial steps for doing so should be handled by your department.

 - Be sure your department has added you to essential department listservs!